harumuki/thorsten-hans.com/_posts/2017-08-18-how-to-use-a-private-azure-container-registry-with-kubernetes.md

 {% include image-caption.html imageurl="/assets/images/posts/2017/acr-kubernetes-2.png"
 title="Pod Events listed by using kubectl describe pod" caption="Pod Events listed by using kubectl describe pod" %}

-That’s it.
-You’ve successfully deployed an *ACR*, configured it with a *docker* installation and hooked it up in *Kubernetes*. 🤘 🚀
+That's it.
+You've successfully deployed an *ACR*, configured it with a *docker* installation and hooked it up in *Kubernetes*. 🤘 🚀